What is Attendance Management?

 - Thresholds for entry into and progression through the AMP.
 The AMP should clearly set out a threshold for entry into and progression through a coaching procedure and detail what each will cover.
 It’s legally acceptable and practically essential that the employer set an absenteeism “threshold” for entry into the AMP and for moving through each stage of the coaching process up to and including any non-disciplinary termination.

 These thresholds are typically based on a specified number of hours of non-culpable absences with a defined period of time (for example, entry at 67.5 hours of non-culpable absences within any 12 months period).
-Once the employee enters the AMP by meeting the initially required threshold, the employer should initiate a series of coaching sessions, each triggered by the relevant threshold, in which the employer should cover:

 - Preservation of employer discretion.
 It’s critical that the employer bear in mind its legal obligation not to discriminate and its duty to accommodate under human rights legislation (and any applicable collective agreement) when creating, implementing and enforcing any AMP.
 If not, it runs the risk that a court, tribunal or arbitrator will find it discriminatory and strike it down.